the flag of Israel, proudly at Masada, the ancient fortress

 Learn about Biblical fighting methods, weapons and strategies.
 Learn about modern Israeli airport security and the true roots of Israeli Krav Maga.

-Available on Amazon, Kindle, or directly from the other.
+Available on Amazon, Kindle, or directly from the author.